-Simple: In simple terms, whenever the air conditioning unit runs it extracts moisture from the air – so much moisture that it can actually be a steady trickle of water coming off of the AC unit inside the house.
+Simple: Whenever the air conditioning unit runs, it extracts moisture from the air – so much moisture that it can be a steady trickle of water from the AC unit inside the house.

 Advanced: To go a little further, it has to do with the relationship between the temperature of the air and how much water vapor it will hold.
 Warm air can hold more water than cold air.

-The part of the air-conditioning unit that gets really cold is inside the house, and it is called the evaporator.
-This is a set of pipes and fins called a heat exchanger which is designed to absorb the thermal energy from the air into the refrigerant that flows through the pipes.
+The part of the air-conditioning unit that gets cold is inside the house, called the evaporator.
+This is a set of pipes and fins called a heat exchanger, designed to absorb the thermal energy from the air into the refrigerant that flows through the pipes.

-So whenever warm, moist air comes in contact with the cold pipes inside the air-conditioning unit, the air itself suddenly gets colder.
-When that happens, it can no longer hold all of the water that is in it, and this water condenses on the heat exchanger.
+So whenever warm, moist air comes in contact with the cold pipes inside the air-conditioning unit, the air suddenly gets colder.
+When that happens, it can no longer hold all the water in it, and this water condenses on the heat exchanger.

 It is the same process that causes water droplets to form on the outside of a cold iced beverage on a summer day.
-It’s more than a few drops though.
-The amount of water extracted from the air on a regular basis on hot, humid days is significant.
+It’s more than a few drops, though.
+The amount of water extracted from the air regularly on hot, humid days is significant.
 It has to have a place to go.

 Where does the AC condensation drain to?

-This is usually plumbed to the exterior of the home and terminates in the soffit above a window or in another conspicuous spot.
-This usually looks like a little white pipe that sticks out of the underside of the edge of the roof.
+This is usually plumbed to the home’s exterior and terminates in the soffit above a window or in another conspicuous spot.
+This usually looks like a little white pipe that sticks out of the underside of the roof’s edge.
 This is sometimes called the tattletale drain because once you see it dripping, you know there is an issue with the primary drain line that needs to be addressed.

 What happens when the condensation drain gets clogged?

 They plan for the condensate drain line to get clogged.
 It’s going to happen.
-If there wasn’t a “plan b”, then as soon as the condensate line backed up, it would start dripping in your home and cause water damage!
+If there weren’t a “plan b,” then as soon as the condensate line backed up, it would start dripping in your home and cause water damage!

 There are different common ways they design the system to protect your home from getting damaged.
-There is the tattletale drain we talked about earlier which drains the catch-pan underneath the unit to the exterior of the home.
+There is the tattletale drain we discussed earlier, which drains the catch-pan underneath the unit to the house’s exterior.
 But what if this gets clogged?
-Some air-conditioning units have a float switch in the pan or inline with the pipe which shuts off the unit if the water level starts to back up.
+Some air-conditioning units have a float switch in the pan or inline with the pipe, which shuts off the unit if the water level starts to back up.

-Most older homes in our service area which have the air conditioning unit in a closet do not have any sort of tattletale drain.
+Most older homes in our service area that have the air conditioning unit in a closet do not have any tattletale drain.
 There is just the dedicated primary condensate drain which goes to a hub drain in the floor in the closet.
-If the primary drain line clogs up in this setup, it usually trips a float switch to shut the unit down
+If the direct drain line clogs up in this setup, it usually trips a float switch to shut the unit down.

 How do you service an AC condensate drain?

 Whether you do it yourself or have an air conditioning company take care of it for you, the air-conditioning condensate drain needs regular maintenance.
-These drain lines are very small and they clog easily.
-Condensation is also prone to buildup of gunk and bacterial growth.
-Using a cleaner on a regular basis can help prevent this gunk from building up as quickly.
+These drain lines are tiny, and they clog easily.
+Condensation is also prone to the buildup of gunk and bacterial growth.
+Using a cleaner regularly can help prevent this gunk from building up as quickly.

-A more thorough job of servicing this part of the air-conditioning system will involve cleaning the evaporator coil to get rid of buildup that may end up inside the condensation discharge.
-In addition, there are several products that can be put down the air-conditioning condensate drain line that will inhibit bacterial growth.
+A more thorough job of servicing this part of the air-conditioning system will involve cleaning the evaporator coil to eliminate buildup that may end up inside the condensation discharge.
+In addition, several products can be put down the air-conditioning condensate drain line to inhibit bacterial growth.

-Every once in a while, the drain line needs to be purged with compressed air when it gets clogged.
+Every once in a while, the drain line must be purged with compressed air when it gets clogged.
 The air-conditioning condensate drain line is too small to run a traditional plumbing auger or snake through to clear it out.

 What can the homeowner do to maintain the condensate drain?